Ferry Plaza Farmers Market

 What you need to know

-The Ferry Plaza Farmers Market runs outside the Ferry Building along the Embarcadero.
-The market is operated by CUESA (Center for Urban Education about Sustainable Agriculture), a nonprofit that started the market in 1992 as a one-day event and built it into a year-round operation.
+The Ferry Plaza Farmers Market is Foodwise’s market outside the Ferry Building along the Embarcadero, started in 1992 and built into a year-round operation.

 Getting There

-The Embarcadero BART and Muni Metro station is across the street.
-The F-Market historic streetcar stops at the Ferry Building.
-Many Muni bus lines serve the downtown end of Market Street within a short walk.
+The Embarcadero BART and Muni Metro station is across the street, and the F-Market streetcar stops at the Ferry Building.

 Explore Nearby